San Antonio, Baja California Sur: History

-Isidro de Atondo and Antillon took possession in 1683, the port, and on behalf of Charles, 11 Spain, designated as the Port of Our Lady of La Paz.
-In 1720 was founded Mission La Paz by the Jesuit Fathers of Juan Ugarte and Jaime Bravo.
-The capital of the Californias is transferred to La Paz in 1830, with his political boss Colonel Manuel Victorio.
+Isidro de Atondo and Antillon took possession of the port of La Paz in 1683, and on behalf of King Charles II of Spain, designated it the Port of Our Lady of La Paz.
+In 1720, Mission La Paz was founded by the Jesuit fathers Juan Ugarte and Jaime Bravo.
+The capital of the Californias was transferred to La Paz in 1830, under the colonial overlord Colonel Manuel Victorio.

-The comodoros Stockton, Shubreick and Jhones attack, in 1847, the port of La Paz, without encountering resistance.
-The political head, Francisco Palacios Miranda is submitted by the American army in the same year.
-In 1853, the filibuster Wílliam Walker, in his boat "Carolina," surprised the garrison paceña, with the chief political prisoner and taking possession of government offices, establishing what he called Republic of the two stars.
+In 1847, during the Mexican–American War, the ships Stockton, Shubreick, and Jhones attacked the port of La Paz without encountering resistance.
+Territorial Governor Francisco Palacios Miranda surrendered La Paz to the U.S. Army in the same year.
+In 1853, the filibuster William Walker, in his boat Carolina, surprised the garrison paceña with the chief political prisoner and took possession of government offices, establishing what he called the "Republic of the Two Stars".
+In 1853, faced with the threat of troops led by Lieutenant Colonel Manuel Marquez de Leon, Walker fled La Paz.

-Faced with the threat of troops todosanteñas of Lieutenant Colonel Manuel Marquez de Leon, in 1853, the invader Walker leaves La Paz.
-In the year 1912 the Vice President Pino Suarez visited La Paz and there was received with sympathy.
+In the year 1912, Vice President Pino Suarez visited La Paz and was received with sympathy.

 Modern

 With the relocation of the Free Municipality in 1972, in the area of the city of La Paz, is installed the first municipal council.

-In 1975 approving the conversion of the then state Territory of Baja California Sur, leaving the city of La Paz as the municipality and at the same time as the state capital.
+In 1975, approving the conversion of the then state Territory of Baja California Sur, the city of La Paz was left as the municipality and the state capital simultaneously.

-Since the arrival of the Spaniards to the area currently occupied by the municipality of La Paz, its inhabitants were subjected to a radical change, both in his life política-económica, and in the social, being the need to tackle first the conquerors, and then to pirate Americans and French.
-They have struggled against their fellow countrymen during the meetings of civil wars, military and so on.
-However, the municipality has managed to overcome these situations, becoming now the main point of Baja California Sur, as it is the headquarters of the Executive, Legislative and Judicial Branches, which lie in the city of La Paz, state capital.
+Since the arrival of the Spaniards to the area currently occupied by the municipality of La Paz, its inhabitants were subjected to a radical change, primarily in their economic, political, and social lives.
+They have fought against their neighbors in civil wars and other military conflicts.
+However, the municipality has managed to overcome these situations, becoming now the main point of Baja California Sur, as it is the headquarters of the Executive, Legislative and Judicial Branches.

-The development of productive activities in the city of La Paz reflects significantly, the terms of the economic dynamics of the area, due to the economic influence of this capital city, in which the activities occupy a prominent place as a factor of paramount importance in the economic progress of the town in particular and the state in general, as well as being the gateway to the ancient ruins of guaycuras.
+The development of La Paz reflects the economic growth of the region, in which the activities occupy a prominent place as a factor of paramount importance in the economic progress of the town in particular and the state in general, as well as being the gateway to the ancient ruins of the Guaycuras.